o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-trigger-areas.md

 ---
-description: ' Learn how to create trigger areas to open and close doors using &script-canvas;, &ALYlong;''s visual scripting system. '
+description: ' Learn how to create trigger areas to open and close doors using Script Canvas, Amazon Lumberyard''s visual scripting system. '
-title: '&script-canvas; Tutorial: Opening and Closing a Door with Trigger Areas and Variables'
+title: 'Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables'
 ---
 # Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables {#script-canvas-tutorial-trigger-areas}